 Another hallmark of St. Paul VI’s pontificate was ecumenism.

 On the night before he died, Jesus prayed to the Father that Christians “may be one as we are one.”
-That divisions in the body of Christ the Church are a terrible wound that gives the world a divided witness.
+That divisions exist in the body of Christ, the Church, are a terrible wound that gives the world a divided witness.

 St. Paul VI made great efforts to reconcile the Church with her “separated brothers and sisters,” as he called Protestant Christians.
 He held a historic first meeting with the Pope and the Anglican Archbishop of Canterbury, telling Michael Ramsey, “we are happy to open our door and our heart to you.”